GabeAponte/IMGD3000_proj3/README.txt

 ====================================================================================================
 RUNNING THE GAME:
 To run the game, extract the .zip and set up its contents as shown below.
-This is intended to be run with our version of Dragonfly, which is included in the file.
+This is intended to run with our version of Dragonfly, which is included in the file.
 Place the SFML-2.5 folder at the appropriate location, open the .sln file in stuck-in-space/vs-2019, and build the program.
 You should be able to run it directly from Visual Studio now.
+As the game is now complete, utilize the 'Release x64' configurations to build game.
+This will provide the most preformance.
 ====================================================================================================

 FILE STRUCTURE: